tpm2-software/tpm2-pkcs11/docs/SSH_HOSTKEYS.md

 ```
 # ssh-keyscan localhost
 ```
-You should now be able to see the same key as you saw with ssh-add -L
+You should now be able to see the same key as you saw with `ssh-add -L`.